Molecular mechanism of ice nucleation on feldspar: Abstract

 K-feldspar (KAlSi$_3$O$_8$) is a tectosilicate mineral characterized by a three-dimensional framework of corner-sharing SiO$_4$ and AlO$_4$ tetrahedra, with K$^+$ occupying interstitial sites.
-We studied the most stable polymorph of K-feldspar (microcline) at room temperature, which has a triclinic crystal structure (Fig.~\ref{fig1}B).
-Microcline shows perfect cleavage along the (001) plane and good cleavage along the (010) plane, and less frequently is also known to expose the (100), (110), ($\bar{1}$10), and ($\bar{2}$01) planes.
-These planes are shown in Fig.~\ref{fig1}C. We systematically explored candidate surfaces and identified a total of 13 distinct surface terminations.
+We studied microcline, which is the most stable polymorph of K-feldspar at room temperature and has a triclinic crystal structure (Fig.~\ref{fig1}B).
+Microcline shows perfect cleavage along the (001) plane and good cleavage along the (010) plane.
+The (110) surface is relatively easy to cleave and ranks just below the (001) and (010) surfaces in terms of cleavage perfection.
+Less frequently, it is also known to expose the (100), ($\bar{1}$10), and ($\bar{2}$01) planes\cite{smith2013feldspar}.
+These planes are shown in Fig.~\ref{fig1}C. We systematically explored candidate surfaces and identified 13 distinct surface terminations, labeled by their Miller indices and, where multiple terminations exist for a given surface, by Greek letters.
 Further details about the methodology and a description of the surface terminations is provided in the Methods section and in Tables~S1 and S2 of the Supplementary Material (SM).
-We then constructed large interfacial configurations for all terminations of K-feldspar in contact with water to investigate the behavior of the candidate surfaces using MD simulations.
-A representative configuration of the (110)-$\alpha$ surface is shown in Fig.~\ref{fig1}D. In order to describe the interactions in this system with first-principles accuracy, we trained an MLP using highly accurate quantum-mechanical electronic structure calculations for all surface terminations discussed above (see Methods for details), and we used this MLP to drive MD simulations.
-One of us recently leveraged this technique to study homogeneous ice nucleation and found that nucleation rates are predicted in good agreement with experiment~\cite{piaggi2022homogeneous}.
+We then constructed large interfacial configurations (around 25,000 atoms) for all terminations of feldspar in contact with water to investigate the behavior of the candidate surfaces using MD simulations.
+A representative configuration of the (110)-$\alpha$ surface is shown in Fig.~\ref{fig1}D. In order to describe the interactions in this system with first-principles accuracy, we trained an MLIP using quantum-mechanical electronic structure calculations for all surface terminations discussed above (see Methods for details), and we used this MLIP to drive MD simulations.
+The electronic-structure calculations were based on the strongly constrained and appropriately normed (SCAN) density functional, which was recently employed to study homogeneous ice nucleation and it was found that nucleation rates are predicted in good agreement with experiment\cite{piaggi2022homogeneous}.